For Special Needs Plans.

 The Promise of SNPs

 SNPs are authorized to specialize in care of targeted subsets of the Medicare population.
-SNPs are the largest specialized managed care provider network in the United States.
+SNPs represent the largest network of specialized managed care programs in the United States.
 More than 90% of SNP beneficiaries are dually eligible for Medicare and Medicaid.
 Click here for a SNP Fact Sheet which summarizes SNP legislative authority and key differences from standard MA plans and for a SNP Alliance Profile Report on SNP member performance, as well as Survey Highlights.

 Keys to Success